nodejs/next-10/VALUES_AND_PRIORITIZAION.md

   - Careful consideration of what goes into LTS releases

 ### Operational Qualities
+We value keeping Node.js safe, performant and light weight as well as the ability to investigate and debug problems in development and production.
+Some key elements of this include:
-  - Performance
+ - throughput(speed)
-    - Throughput, size, startup time
+ - startup time
+ - binary size
-  - Diagnostics
+ - memory footprint
-  - Security
+ - Debug tooling (debugger)
+ - Diagnostic tooling (profilers, heapdumps, coredumps, etc.)

 ### Technology and API currency
   - Up to date and current APIs and technologies